Anthonymcqueen21/Protoype-Programming-Language/README.md

 - Processes and Algorithms
 - Testing, and more testing
 - Adding ANTLR to the mix
-- She is going to be used in Data Science alongside Python and Julia
+- She is going to be used in Data Science alongside Python and Julia and Crystal